 For a career change CV that breaks down barriers and gets you that new job:

-Use the career change CV template at the top.
+• Use the career change CV template at the top.
 It helps prove you belong in this new job.

-All CVs for career changes need a skills summary.
+• All CVs for career changes need a skills summary.
 Use it to show you’re not a total newbie.

-List accomplishments in your CV for career change experience and education.
+• List accomplishments in your CV for career change experience and education.
 That’s how to convince them that you’ll fit your new career.

-Send a career change cover letter.
+• Send a career change cover letter.
 Use it to show you were destined to work in this job and company.
 Relocating for work?
-Learn how to write a cover letter when relocating.
+Learn how to write a cover letter when relocating

 Got questions on how to write a great CV for career change?
 Not sure how to go about finding a new career?
 Need a cover letter for career change?
 Leave a comment.
 We’ll be happy to reply..

-Tom Gerencer is a career advice writer and a resume expert at ResumeLab.
-Tom has been featured on BBC News, NBC, The Economist, Business Insider, Fast Company, and dozens of other outlets.
+Having published over 200 career-advice articles, Tom Gerencer is a career expert who covers the whole array of job-seeking topics for people at all career stages, from interns to C-suite members.
 His insights, commentary, and articles reach over a million readers every month.
 With inside knowledge of key industry players and in-depth research, Tom helps job seekers with advice across all professions and career stages.
 Tom holds a degree in English from Colby College.